lightbits/lightbits.github.io/euler/euler.markdown

     dfdy = (f(x, y+dy, z) - f(x, y-dy, z)) / 2dy
     dfdz = (f(x, y, z+dz) - f(x, y, z-dz)) / 2dz

 This works for any ugly function f you can reasonably type up in code.
 Our function E is pretty ugly too!
 It has matrix multiplications and a weird 3D-2D projection with lens distortion.
-Yes it would be more efficient to derive analytic expressions, but again, but this article is about bodging stuff and using hammers when we're pressed on time.
+Yes it would be more efficient to derive analytic expressions, but again, but this article is about botching stuff and using hammers when we're pressed on time.
  <!-- The fact that I can just code up any camera projection with arbitrary distortion, and add all sorts of stuff to my error metric, without needing to pull out my pen and paper and memories from calc 2 is... -->

 Wait.